yvonen-s/tw-us-nationid/README.md

 I selected four major questions from the "TEDS Telephone and Mobile Phone Interview Survey of the Presidential Satisfaction", which has been conducted 4 times a year since 2012:
 1. Considering the relationship between Taiwan and mainland China, which of the following six positions do you agree with: (1) Immediate unification; (2) Immediate independence; (3) Maintain status quo and move towards unification in future; (4) Maintain status quo and move towards independence in future; (5) Maintain status quo, decide on unification or independence in future; (6) Maintain status quo forever
 2. How satisfied are you with the president's performance in national defense?
-3. How satisfied are you with the president's performance in Cross-strait relations?
-4. What is the highest priority concern the president should address (other than COVID-19, for the most recent years)?
+3. What is the highest priority concern the president should address (other than COVID-19, for the most recent years)?
-5. _//There is also a 'how much do you trust the mainland Chinese government' scale question which could yield interesting analysis, could code weighted average for each survey if i have time_
+4. How much do you trust the mainland Chinese government (scale of 0-10)?

 Each survey "wave" is originally a separate datafile.
 I chose to use aggregate data with all responses expressed as the percentage of total respondents who held that sentiment.
 They were first run through by the `translate.py` script.

 This script goes through each file and filters out only the data for the four questions (including question number).
 It converts percentages to integers and adds a `dateID` column identifying the survey wave: as original name format is `TEDS{year}_PA{quarter}`, script cuts and joins the string to form a new 6-character ID (`TEDS2013_PA09` becomes `201309`).
 It then adds everything to a new dataframe eventually containing total survey data between 2012-2020.
-Data is reformatted and grouped by `dateID` with columns for each corresponding response value of Q1 (`unification`, `independence`, `squnification`, `sqindependence`, `sqidk`, `sqforever`), Q2 (`vsatisfact`, `satisfact`, `nsatisfact`, `nallsatisfact`, `noopinion`, `refuse` and `idk`) and Q3 (same as Q2).
-With regard to Q4, the code extracts only the proportion of people who answered Cross-strait relations as their highest priority concern, inputs this number for the survey group as new column `xstrait` and drops the rest of the input answers for that question.
+Data is reformatted and grouped by `dateID` with columns for each corresponding response value of Q1 (`unification`, `independence`, `squnification`, `sqindependence`, `sqidk`, `sqforever`) and Q2 (`vsatisfact`, `satisfact`, `nsatisfact`, `nallsatisfact`, `noopinion`, `refuse` and `idk`).
+With regard to Q3, the code extracts only the proportion of people who answered Cross-strait relations as their highest priority concern, inputs this number for the survey group as new column `xstrait` and drops the rest of the input answers for that question.
+With regard to Q4, the code computes a weighted average of all responses, inputs into new column `prctrust` and drops the rest of the response data.
 Output as **_`tedssorted.csv`_**.
 #### Charts and analysis
 TBD, have to convert data to chartable values and group / `matplotlib.pyplot`, `int()`
 ### 3. twusop.py
 ----
-#### Sorting survey data on local Taiwanese people's attitudes towards the U.S.
+#### Aggregating and cleaning data on local Taiwanese people's attitudes towards the U.S.
-TBD
+Selected questions from data:
+#### Aggregating and cleaning national security study data
+Selected questions from Taiwan National Security Study (TNSS) poll data:
+1. Do you believe Taiwan's military is capable of defending the island against an attack from China?
+2. Do you believe that the U.S. will send troops to help Taiwan if it declares independence from China?
 #### Charts and analysis
 TBD
 ### 4. aidmerge.py